saddamtitanio/calculator/README.md

 - Compute calculation sequentially (the result of the current calculation is saved in the subsequent calculation).

 ## Limitations
-- Only supports five operators ('/', '+', '-', '*').
+- Only supports five operators ('/', '+', '-', '*', '^).
-- Only two numbers can only be processed in one operation.
+- Only two numbers can be processed in one operation.

 ## Contributors
 - Saddam Titanio Darmawan: Team Leader